action-ai-institute/MABEL-dataset/README.md

  | e_res2 | PE header identification of reserved words (for future use) | !\xb8\x01L\xcd!Win32\x20.EXE.\x0d\x0a$ |
  | e_lfanew | PE header file address specification of the offset to the PE header | 0x100 |

+<br><br>
-The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in hex):
+# The following features describe the PE Header regarding the analyzed binary (NOTE: values are specified in hex):

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |